bgolde5/UIC/cs211/project-1/readme.txt

 this program:

  $make main

+ 2. Run the program using the command:

+ $./main

-2. When prompted, enter the name of the file you wish to read integers from.
+3. When prompted, enter the name of the file you wish to read integers from.

-3. Enter a number to search for or -999 to terminate the program.
+4. Enter a number to search for or -999 to terminate the program.